Mariamkassab/End-to-End-DevOps-Project-Infra/README.md

 # ITI-Final-Project:

-* The project is about creating a private cluster and deploy Jenkins, and deploy as app using Jenkins pipeline.
+* The project is about creating a private cluster and deploying Jenkins, and deploying as an app using the Jenkins pipeline.
-* I used google cloud provider,created the infra using Terraform, and deployed Jenkins on the GKE using Ansible.
+* I used a google cloud provider, created the infra using Terraform, and deployed Jenkins on the GKE using Ansible.
 * The [Infra repo](https://github.com/Mariamkassab/ITI-Final-Project-Infra)
 * The [APP repo](https://github.com/Mariamkassab/ITI-Final-project-APP)